-STAFF ADMINISTERED MEDICATION PERMISSION AND ADMINISTRATION FORM with written perm ission) to the scho ol in its orig ginal c d by the parent (or designee container.
-Non-prescription e original container.
-Name of student Name of medication Route (by mouth, on wing information is required: en inst tructions or the prescription parent-signed medic company any medica • ssion a and administration form (this Medication eyes/ears) Directions Time # of days Route (by mouth, on skin, in Diagnosis or reaso n for medication: to my child.
-I also ange of infor mation r the above listed medication n, as needed, concerning this alth provider.
-Parent/Guardian signature: Date:
+STAFF ADMINISTERED MEDICATION PERMISSION AND ADMINISTRATION FORM

+Student's Name: designee with written permission) to the school elivered by the parer in its original cont name printed on the o tainer.
+Name of student Name of medicati Route (by mouth, o owing information is required: ten in: structions or the prescr ription • parent-signed medic ccompany any medic • nission and administration for m (this Medication eyes/ears) Directions Time # of days Route (by mouth, on skin, in + Diagnosis or reason for medication: to my child.
+I also nge of infor mation the above listed medic n, as needed, concernin alth provider.
+Parent/Guardian s signature: Date: